-We always supported the concept of adapting a new learning process in case of learning disorders such as dyslexia and dyscalculia.
+We always supported the concept of adopting a new learning process in case of learning disorders such as dyslexia and dyscalculia.
 Focus should be on concretizing the basic concepts in mind first.
 It will be a building block for understanding arithmetic in later years.
 Even if that means starting from level zero.
-It will gradually pick up the pace as you progresses.
+It will gradually pick up the pace as you progress.

-This post has been developed keeping in mind the little learners who struggle in this topic.
-One thing that always work out well when dealing with issues in math i.e. mixing it with fun.
+This post has been developed keeping in mind the little learners who struggle with this topic.
+One thing that always works out well when dealing with issues in math i.e. mixing it with fun.
 There are numerous ways of turning maths into a fun learning subject.
 One such is to present it to the kids in a form that they like the most.

 Yes, you guessed it right!
 GAMES.
-May it be indoor, outdoor, board or mobile games.
+May it be indoor, outdoor, board, or mobile games.
 Kids learn while playing.
-They develop analytical, strategical and spatial skills while doing it.
-Here is a curated list of 7 free games for learning number line in 2020.
+They develop analytical, strategical, and spatial skills while doing it.
+Here is a curated list of 7 free games for learning the number line concept in 2022.

 As a diver, your aim is to get as many pearls as possible from deep underwater.
 To get it, you have to dive among shipwrecks and sunken ruins navigating the number line.
 On landing at the right number as given in the task, you will be rewarded with a pearl.
 Be careful with the electric eel passing by.
 You only have 3 lives to carry the level.

 It tests your knowledge of the number line concept by teaching properties of numbers, how to plot numbers, how to visualize quantity on the number line, how to order numbers, and how to use the number line as a visual model for mathematical operations.